plaut/plaut.github.io/fisheye_tutorial/index.md

 Yet another disadvantage is that objects near the center of the fisheye image become smaller (with information loss) in the warped image and objects at large viewing angles become larger (and blurred) in the warped image, further limiting the performance of computer vision tasks.

 ## Extrinsic rotation
 Fisheye cameras on vehicles are often installed tilted downwards towards the ground, unlike perspective cameras which are always installed upright in vehicles.
 This may be because in the past, fisheye cameras were used for tasks where the area close to the ground is especially important, such as parking assist systems and rear pedestrian alert systems.
-Another reason may be that fisheye images look deformed and unnatural whether they are tilted or upright, unlike perspective images who look natural when they are upright but not when they are tilted and more easily convince engineers to install them upright.
+Another reason may be that fisheye images look deformed and unnatural whether they are tilted or upright, unlike perspective images who look natural when they are upright but not when they are tilted and so more easily convince engineers to install them upright.

 The tilt in the WoodScape sample above is evident in the warped image above in that straight vertical lines in the 3D world appear to tilt towards the right when they are in the right half of the image and towards the left when they are in the left half of the image.